 - Almost all petitioners were female and were younger than their dating partners.
 In more than 90 percent of cases, petitioners were female and respondents were male.
-The average age of the abusers was slightly less than 21 years old; on average, the abusers were 2.92 years older than their victims.
+The average age of the persons who abused was slightly less than 21 years old; on average, the persons who abused were 2.92 years older than their victims.

 - Despite their youth, the majority of male respondents had criminal histories.
 About half (51 percent) of respondents had an adult arrest record, with an average of four arrests each.